nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Either press Enter on your keyboard or click Send to execute the command.

-3. Success Message will be shown in the Result Display and the 2nd item will show up with its updated fields as shown below.
+3. Success Message will be shown in the Result Display and the 2nd item will show up with its updated fields as shown below (Figure 11).
     <br>

     ![add-i example two step three](images/edit-i_example_two_step_three.png)